-Soil magnesium research is dominated by other macro nutrients such as nitrogen, potassium and phosphate.
-Calcium was never a problem since it was added with phosphate fertilizers in the form of calcium phosphate (Ca3(PO4)2H2O.
-Calcium was also added in abundance during lime application.
-One can call it lopsided fertilizer application which caused an increase in magnesium deficiencies especially in intensive farms.
+Soil magnesium is by no means unimportant.
+Nitrogen, potassium and phosphate research dominates that of soil magnesium.
+Calcium is hardly ever a problem in soil.
+It is part of the lime fertilizer calcium phosphate (Ca3(PO4)2H2O).
+Adding lime to the soil includes enough calcium for plant growth.
+One can call it a lopsided fertilizer application, which caused an increase in magnesium deficiencies, especially in intensive farms.
 That said, magnesium is an essential macro element.

 Magnesium in the soil